 It’s also useful to do a ‘table read’ before filming your video, to ensure that the words written on the page feel natural and still make sense when read aloud.
 This will ensure that re-writes aren’t being done during filming where time may be more critical, and approvals from stakeholders are harder to get.
 Remember, it takes longer to read a script out loud than it does in your head, so be sure to time your table read in case your script needs to be shortened.

-Learn more: Guide to Scriptwriting for Video
+Learn more: Scriptwriting 101 Webinar

 When to Bring in Outside Help

 There are times when you may still want to bring in outside help from a professional videographer, editor, or video production agency like ourselves.
-For example, you may choose to film the videos in-house but to outsource the editing.
+For example, you may choose to film the videos in-house but outsource the editing.

-Where many of our clients find value is in having us review scripts and to provide on-going strategic consultations.
+Where many of our clients find value is in having us review scripts and provide ongoing strategic consultations.
 This process typically revolves around a quarterly strategy session with our clients where we can evaluate upcoming priorities to find opportunities to best use video, and then help plan an approach to either be executed by your team internally or produced with the help of our team.